Consensys/mythx-cli/docs/usage.rst

       Render an analysis job or group report as HTML.

     Options:
-      -t, --template TEXT
+      -t, --template PATH   A custom report template --markdown            Render the report as Markdown
       --min-severity TEXT   Ignore SWC IDs below the designated level --swc-blacklist TEXT  A comma-separated list of SWC IDs to ignore --swc-whitelist TEXT  A comma-separated list of SWC IDs to include --help                Show this message and exit.

-The MythX CLI allows you to generate HTML reports for a single analysis job (denoted by the job's UUID), or a whole analysis group.
+The MythX CLI allows you to generate HTML or Markdown reports for a single analysis job (denoted by the job's UUID), or a whole analysis group.
 For each analysis, the current status, the input, and the report for the detected issues are fetched and rendered onto a template.

 A custom template can be passed to the :code:`render` subcommand via the :code:`--template` or :code:`-t` parameter.
 The templates are written in